-Broadstone Net Lease, Inc. (NYSE: BNL) is an industrialfocused, diversified Real Estate Investment Trust (REIT) that invests in single-tenant commercial real estate properties that are net leased on a long-term basis to a diversified group of tenants.
+Broadstone Net Lease, Inc. (NYSE: BNL) is an industrial-focused, diversified net lease real estate investment trust (REIT) that invests in single-tenant commercial real estate properties that are net leased on a long-term basis to a diversified group of tenants.